Harrison Bader Player Props: Yankees vs. Braves

 Harrison Bader At The Plate

-- Bader has 10 doubles, two triples, seven home runs and 11 walks while batting .266.
+- Bader is batting .265 with 10 doubles, two triples, seven home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.